 Needless to say, this can become frustrating rather quickly.
-If the player is forced to repeat this aiming process again and again, the game will quickly bore him or her.
-Fixing this problem is necessary to achieving tight controls and good game feel.
+If the player is forced to repeat this aiming process, again and again, the game will quickly bore him or her.
+Fixing this problem is necessary for achieving tight controls and a good game feel.

 How do we do it?
 One solution would be to reduce the width of our ABCD Rectangle by 5 pixels left and right:

 Now we can safely jump.
 But there will be another problem: